Build a Plugin

 ?
 Pick template: typescript

-cd simple-plugin
+cd simple-pluginnpx aqu create simple-plugin

-Using your preferred package manager, install @learncard/core
+Using your preferred package manager, install @learncard/core (for the Plugin type) and @learncard/init (for initializing LearnCard):

 Create the Types

 To ease plugin development, it's best to start by defining the interface for your plugin.
-This can be done quite easily using the Plugin
+This can be done quite easily using the Plugin type:

 Create the Plugin